“Does stress cause acne?”

 This question is very difficult to answer with a straight yes or no answer.
 I can’t say yes, because I know that being stressed directly can’t cause acne.
 I also can’t say no as I know that if you do have acne, stress is not really helping your skin.
 Being stressed is not good for your skin, whether you have acne or not.

 Stress directly is not responsible for your acne.
-I know a lot of people who are supper stressed.
+I know a lot of people who are super stressed.
 And I mean super stressed and frazzled, but they have the most amazing skin.

 Why Do We Get Stressed?